Ukulele Warm-Ups and Effective Finger Exercises

 The most important reason for warming up before you play and sing is to get yourself into a relaxed state.
 If you’re relaxed, you are much more likely to make the most of your ukulele practice or performance.

-Hope these expert tips have helped to get you all loosened up and ready for action!
+Hope our expert tips have helped to get you all loosened up and ready for action!

 Happy strumming 🙂